aimclub/ProtoLLM/protollm/connectors/README.md

 res = model.invoke("Tell me a joke")
 print(res.content)
 ```
-The rest of the examples you can [here](https://github.com/ITMO-NSS-team/ProtoLLM/tree/main/examples/connector_creator_usage_examples.py)
+You can find the rest of the examples [here](https://github.com/ITMO-NSS-team/ProtoLLM/tree/main/examples/connector_creator_usage_examples.py)

 ## New connectors